robinrendle/strtr/README.md

 - A series of helpful Gulp tasks.
 - Plain Sass (with no frameworks or extensions like Compass.)

 Ideally this should leave the developer to pick which JS framework or CMS/templating system they’ll need for a particular project.
+Although this is likely to change in the future (hello jspm.)

 ## Workflow

 Throughout the last dozen or so projects I’ve worked on, the underlying front-end has been relatively simple.
-The `./src` directory contains all of the images, Sass and JavaScript files needed and a suite of Gulp tasks minimizes, concatenates and moves these files into `./build`:
+The `./src` directory contains all of the images, Sass and JavaScript files whilst a suite of Gulp tasks are set to minimize, concatenate and move these files into `./build`.

+Here’s how to get this thing up and running:

 1. Clone the repo.
 2. Run `npm install` to fetch the dependencies.